mvniekerk/keycloak-rocket-user-regisration/README.md

 The provided stack.yml file must be edited with your instances of Keycloak, Redis and the sms backend's setup (either for Twilio or SMS Portal).
-The example config had a Redis instance set up (and subsequent REDIS_HOST variable set up) with Helm with:
+The example config had a Redis instance set up (and subsequent REDIS_HOST variable set up as is) with Helm with:

 ```shell script
 helm install openfaas-redis stable/redis --namespace openfaas-fn --set usePassword=false --set master.persistence.enabled=false